 Duson is a very small town located in the state of Louisiana.
-With a population of 1,775 people and two constituent neighborhoods, Duson is the 175th largest community in Louisiana.
+With a population of 1,315 people and three constituent neighborhoods, Duson is the 212th largest community in Louisiana.

-The per capita income in Duson in 2010 was $18,902, which is middle income relative to Louisiana, and lower middle income relative to the rest of the US.
-This equates to an annual income of $75,608 for a family of four.
-However, Duson contains both very wealthy and poor people as well.
+The per capita income in Duson in 2018 was $17,923, which is lower middle income relative to Louisiana, and low income relative to the rest of the US.
+This equates to an annual income of $71,692 for a family of four.

 Duson is an extremely ethnically-diverse town.
 The people who call Duson home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Duson residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Duson include French Canadian, English, German, and Acadian/Cajun.
+Important ancestries of people in Duson include Acadian/Cajun, French, French Canadian, German, and Italian.

 The most common language spoken in Duson is English.
 Other important languages spoken here include French and Spanish.